Police Department Peer Support Program

 *The Peer Supporter is NOT exempt from federal, state and local laws, or rules and regulations of the Department.

 Role of the Behavioral Health Services Division and Peer Support Advisory Committee

 The division sets policy regarding the operation and future direction of the program, subject to review and approval by the Chief of Police.

 An advisory committee provides program guidance and direction.
-Members of the advisory committee are selected by current peer supporters, except those from the BHS Division.
-Three Peer Support Advisory Committee members are selected by the Peer Supporters.
-Other members consist of representatives from:
+Members of the advisory committee are selected by the BHS Division.
+Members may consist of representatives from: